Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 	![data7](/Lab/labpics/data7.png)

 12. Wait for the program to run.
 The stars mean that data is coming in!
+Keep the program running - it is important that lots of data is collected.

 	![data8](/Lab/labpics/data8.PNG)